-If your kids are begging for a new one this school year, have them pick out some fabric and make one yourself!
-Don’t be intimidated by the zipper, it’s one of the easiest ways to sew in a zipper providing you with great practice!
+If your kids are begging for a new pencil bag this school year, have them pick out some fabric and make one yourself!
+Don’t be intimidated by the zipper, this tutorial explains one of the easiest ways to sew in a zipper, providing you with great practice!
 Get the instructions from Crazy Little Projects.

 2. Boot Socks

-If you love the look of boot socks, try making some yourself!
-Instead of spending $15 a pair on boot socks, use your old sweaters to make some.
+If you love the look of boot socks, try making some yourself out of the arms of an old sweater.
+Who would have thought, right?
 Here is a tutorial from Infarrantly Creative.

-This can be made in ten minutes.
-Seriously.
-Use old t-shirts to make these skirts great for rapidly growing children.
+Use old t-shirts to make a skirt great for rapidly growing children.
 All you have to do is cut the sleeves and neck off of a t-shirt and add a waistband!
 Keep the original hem and seams, and you have a great, easy skirt!
 Get the super simple tutorial from Make It- Love It.

-Made with your little diva in mind, this messenger bag would look adorable draped over the shoulder of a little girl!
+Made with your little kids in mind, this messenger bag would look adorable draped over the shoulder of a kid on the way to school.
 Or, it would look just as good draped over your shoulder at the grocery store.
 While this isn’t perfect for toting around snacks, it is great to grab on the go, stuffed only with your essentials.
 Tutorial here.

 You read that correctly, only five minutes are needed to make this!
 Use this darling bag to gift your neighbors with freshly baked goods, or just use it to keep your bread fresh!
 The best part?
 This is made from dishtowels.
 Get the tutorial here.

 Spruce up your bedroom with these awesome DIY pillow shams!
-Envision sewing a giant envelope, and there is your pillow sham!
+They are one of my favorite super fast sewing projects.
 Find the tutorial at Rambling Renovators.

 Give your old scarf a new life with this awesome tutorial from Keeping Up With Us Jones’.
 All you need is five minutes of your time, thread, an old scarf, a sewing machine, and some scissors.
-A kimono is a must have fashion staple, and making one is as easy as sewing three seams!
+A kimono is a must-have fashion staple, and making one is as easy as sewing three seams!
 Scarfs are one of the best sewing projects to make!

 One person can never have enough tote bags.
 Tote bags are great for carrying groceries or could even double as a lunch box.
 Some grocery stores offer a discount when shopping with reusable bags.
-Make these out of an old t-shirt and contact your local grocery store for information on reusable bags.
-The instructions can be found here!
+Make these out of an old t-shirt and contact your local grocery store for information any savings offered for using reusable bags.
+The project instructions can be found here!

 Scarves are the perfect fashion accessory for any season.
 Infinity scarves look so great that you may think sewing one requires a lot of effort.
 But guess what?
 Use this tutorial from Sweet C Designs to get your infinity own scarf out of scrap fabric in five minutes.

-High waisted swim suits are fashionable and a great way to hide any stomach bulge.
+High waisted swimsuits are fashionable and a great way to hide any stomach bulge.
 Plus they’re a killer vintage look!
 Turn an old one piece into a great high waisted bikini by cutting it in half based on your own personal measurements.
 You can hem it with a machine if you want, or you can tuck in the raggedy edges.
 Super easy huh?
 Don’t scour the internet for your perfect swimsuit any longer, make one instead!
 Keep reading for more sewing projects.

 Heat packs are an incredible solution to sore muscles, cramps, or cold feet!
-Wellness Mama has the perfect heat pack tutorial.
+How To Build It has the perfect heat pack tutorial.
 In just thirty minutes your feet could be toasty, your muscles soothed, and your cramps relieved!

 Instead of leaving your phone on the ground just to receive a full charge, create a charging station.
 A charging station helps to keep your phone off the ground, protecting it from the threat of a shattered screen.
 Get the tutorial here.

 Another great DIY skirt idea.
-Turn one of your husbands old shirts into a great skirt for you.
+Turn one of your husband’s old shirts into a great skirt for you.
 Simply cut the arms and the neckline off and add a waistband.
 Leave the buttons in the front for a cute accessory!

-If you are needing inspiration to dress up your table this season, try finding it in a DIY project.
+Dress up your tablescape this season with a set of new napkins!
 This tutorial from My 3 Monsters is a great way to personalize and make your table festive, without spending a fortune!
 Even better, you can use scrap fabric to pull this look off.
 This is one of those sewing projects you can use over and over.

 Leafy Treetop had an idea sure to keep your charging cables in check and organized.
-Don;t worry about untangling any longer.
-Consider making one in a different color of fabric for each family member.
-That way, everyone remembers who’s belongs to whom.
+Don’t worry about untangling any longer.
+These hand-sewn velcro straps will help keep your cords organized.
+I would love something like this for airplane travel!

-Crazy Little Projects has a great idea for those of you who can never finish a tube of chapstick because it’s always lost!
-In just ten minutes, you can make a chapstick holder to attach to your keys.
-You’ll always have smooth lips now!
+Crazy Little Projects has a great idea for those of you who can never finish a tube of chapstick because you lose it first.
+In just ten minutes, you can make a chapstick holder attach to your keys.
+You’ll never have to go without chapstick now.

-Take your DIY table decorations a step further with these creative place mats from Tater Tots and Jello.
-The sewed in pocket is a great way to keep napkins from blowing away in the spring breeze!
+Take your DIY table decorations a step further with these creative placemats from Tater Tots and Jello.
+The sewn-in pocket is a great way to keep napkins from blowing away in the spring breeze!

 Headbands can turn an outfit from drab to fab.
 Unfortunately, cute headbands can come at a price.
 Sometimes even $12 a headband!
 Save money and use these DIY headband instructions from Flamingo Toes.
 Plus, you can size the headbands according to your personal preference!
 Say goodbye to too tight hair accessories!

 Perfect as a gift to the new parents in your life.
 These receiving blankets are perfect for cuddling a newborn baby.
 Plus, they’re easy to make.
 Simply cut two pieces of fabric to the same size and hem together.

 22. Burp Cloths

-Another great gift idea would be these great DIY burp cloths.
+Another great gift idea would be some DIY burp cloths.
 New mothers can never have enough burp cloths, and these are easy to make!
 Instructions here.